7105davidatias/costo_2.0/replit.md

 ✓ Fixed chart colors for dark theme compatibility using bright colors: #60a5fa, #34d399, #fbbf24, #f87171
-✓ Updated system title and terminology per user feedback ✓ Complete cost estimation results page with justification tables and action buttons ✓ All critical bugs resolved and system ready for deployment
+✓ Updated system title and terminology per user feedback ✓ Complete cost estimation results page with justification tables and action buttons ✓ **NEW: Dynamic Market Research Service** - Intelligent real-time market analysis with supplier comparisons and pricing intelligence
+✓ **NEW: Authentication System** - JWT-based authentication with role-based access control and comprehensive user management ✓ **Enhanced TypeScript Architecture** - Complete type definitions for market research and user management features ✓ **Fixed TypeScript Compilation** - Resolved circular dependencies and type mismatches across the codebase ✓ All critical bugs resolved and system ready for deployment with advanced features